jes/scamp-cpu/doc/OS.md

 ### sh

 Since the shell is just a program, and programs can call other programs via the swapping-to-disk system, the shell could quite easily support pipes and IO redirection.
+Currently it supports IO redirection but not "pipes".

 For the command:
     $ cat foo.txt | grep bar